qorix-group/score/docs/modules/baselibs/result/docs/requirements/chklst_req_inspection.rst

         - none
       * - REQ_08_01
         - Is the requirement *verifiable*?
         - If at the time of the inspection already tests are created for the requirement, the answer is yes.
 This can be checked via traces, but also :need:`gd_req__req_attr_test_covered` shows this.
-In case the requirement is not sufficiently traced to test cases already, a test expert is invited to the inspection to give his opinion whether the requirement is formulated in a way that supports test development and the available test infrastructure is sufficient to perform the test.
+In case the requirement is not sufficiently traced to test cases already, a test expert is invited to the inspection to give their opinion whether the requirement is formulated in a way that supports test development and the available test infrastructure is sufficient to perform the test.
         - YES
         - all requirements have test cases implemented
         - none